johnbumgarner/synonyms_discovery_aggregation/README.md

             mothers mums 0.7151191
             day always 0.505295

 The output above correcty associated tokens, such as "mom," "mothers" and "mums," because they are synonyms of one another.
-But in input sentence the word "mums" was referring to flowers, so the word's association with the "mom" and "mothers" is incorrect based on context.
+But in the input sentence the word "mums" was referring to flowers, so the word's association with the "mom" and "mothers" is incorrect based on context.
+For the sake of brevity, I did not included the code for the following similarities examples, because on the token section changed.

      mother father 0.82982457
+     father daddy 0.5511614

+ Note that the tokens "mother" and "father" have a high similarity score, whereas the words "father" and "daddy," have a lesser similarity score.
+In the example below we can see that "father" and "dad" have a higher similarity score than "father" and "daddy," but a lesser score than "mother" and "father."

+     father dad 0.7914408

+Overall spaCy's token.similarity function did ok with determining the potential relationships between two words.
+The spaCy library is a powerful Natural Language Processing application, so it's worth the effort to explore the documentation to discover all the library's capabilities.
 </p>